 Ciclesonide is a white to yellow-white powder.
 It is soluble in dehydrated alcohol, acetone, dichloromethane, and chloroform.
 ZETONNA is comprised of a pressurized, metered-dose aerosol canister and actuator, which is fitted with a dose indicator.
 ZETONNA is intended for intranasal use only.
 Each canister contains a solution of ciclesonide in propellant HFA-134a (1,1,1,2 tetrafluoroethane) and ethanol.
 After priming, ZETONNA delivers 50 mcg of ciclesonide from the valve and 37 mcg of ciclesonide from the actuator.
 This product delivers 50 microliters (59.3 milligrams) of solution as fine particle mist from the valve with each actuation.

-ZETONNA® (ciclesonide) Nasal Aerosol is indicated for the treatment of symptoms associated with seasonal and perennial allergic rhinitis in adults and adolescents 12 years of age and older.
+ZETONNA®(ciclesonide) is indicated for the treatment of symptoms associated with seasonal allergic rhinitis in adult and pediatric patients 12 years of age and older.

 DOSAGE AND ADMINISTRATION

-Adults and Adolescents (12 Years of Age and Older): The recommended dose of ZETONNA is 1 actuation per nostril once daily (37 mcg per actuation).
-The maximum total daily dosage should not exceed 1 actuation in each nostril (74 mcg per day).
+The recommended dosage of ZETONNA is 1 actuation (37 mcg of ciclesonide) per nostril once daily.
+The maximum total daily dosage should not exceed 1 actuation in each nostril per day (74 mcg per day).

 Dosage Forms And Strengths